-- FOR the election of each of Julie Hambleton, M.D., William Strohl, Ph.D. and Jakob Haldor Topsøe as Class I directors; and - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020.
+• FOR the election of each of Kathleen Behrens, Ph.D., Michael Loberg, Ph.D. and Christina Teng Topsøe as Class II directors;

+- FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021; and - FOR the approval of an amendment to our amended and restated certificate of incorporation to increase the number of authorized shares of our non-voting common stock from 6,431,208 to 200,000,000, with a corresponding increase to the total number of authorized shares of our Common Stock.